Watch 500+ videos on our YouTube channel!

-Agni Mantra: Hindu God of Fire
+Agni Deva Mantra: Fire Element

-Agni Deva in Hinduism
+Origin of Agni Deva

+“Agni” is the Sanskrit word for “fire.”
+“Deva” or “Dev” is a masculine form of God; “Devi” would be a feminine form or goddess.
 According to Hindu folklore, fire was originally a force that was devouring everything on earth.
-Then the Creator (Brahma) modified fire so that Lord Agni would be a purifier rather than the destroyer of everything he touched.
+Then the Creator (Brahma) modified fire so that Agni Deva would be a purifier rather than the destroyer of everything he touched.

 In the Vedic healing tradition, fire mantras have been used to bring the fire element into the physical body for purification and balance.
 Fire mantras can also support the health of the liver and digestion.